rygriff/qb25-answers/week2/WEEK2_README.md

 #exercise 2

 #The samples in igv viewer that have a lot of colorful lines (snps) correspond to "R" strains in the BYxRM_GenoData.txt file.
-This makes sense becaus ethe reference strain for IGV is "B".
+This makes sense because the reference strain for IGV is "B".